awsdocs/aws-systems-manager-user-guide/doc_source/appconfig-creating-application.md

 # Step 1: Create an AppConfig application<a name="appconfig-creating-application"></a>

 An application in AWS AppConfig is a logical unit of code that provides capabilities for your customers\.
-For example, an application can be a microservice that runs on Amazon EC2 instances, a mobile application installed by your users, a serverless application using Amazon API Gateway and AWS Lambda, or any system you run on behalf of others\.
+For example, an application can be a microservice that runs on EC2 instances, a mobile application installed by your users, a serverless application using Amazon API Gateway and AWS Lambda, or any system you run on behalf of others\.

 Use the following procedure to create an AppConfig application by using the AWS Systems Manager console\.